 Brought to you by GreenPal

 In 17 American cities, we’re recreating Blue Zones Communities® by helping put physical activity back into people’s lives.
 We’re not going to solve America’s obesity epidemic with exercise.
 The average American only burns 100 calories per day engaged in exercise.
-The key to losing weight and staying young is to engineer back in all the calories that modern conveniences have cut out of our lives.
-Here’s a list of common tasks we do around our house and the calories they burn.
-As you can see they add up fast.
+The key to losing weight and staying young is to engineer back in all the calorie-burning that modern conveniences have cut out of our lives.
+Here’s a list of common tasks we do around the house and the calories they burn.
+As you can see, they add up fast.

 - Building a fence: 340 calories

 - Spreading dirt with a shovel: 272 calories

 - Raking leaves: 384 calories

 - Mowing the lawn: 400 calories

 Note: figures are based on one hour of work by a 190-lb man.
 Our grandparents didn’t need treadmills to stay in shape and neither do we.
 Just roll up your sleeves and start ticking items off your chore list.
 You won’t just please your spouse – you’ll look and feel better too.